0x80/typescript-monorepo/README.md

 explaining what it does and why it is needed.

-This demo can be run using only the emulators, but if you would like to see the deployment to Firebase working you can simply execute `npx firebase deploy --project your-project-name` the root of the monorepo.
+This demo can be run using only the emulators, but if you would like to see the deployment to Firebase is working; you can execute `npx firebase deploy --project your-project-name` the root of the monorepo.

 You might notice `@google-cloud/functions-framework` as a dependency in the service package even though it is not being used in code imports.
 It is currently required for Firebase to be able to deploy a PNPM workspace.
-Without it you will get an error asking you to install the dependency.
-I don't quite understand how the two are related, but it works.
+Without it, you will get an error asking you to install the dependency.
+I don't understand how the two are related, but it works.

 ### Running Emulators

-With the firebase config in the root of the monorepo, you can configure and start the emulators for all packages at once with `pnpm emulate`.
+With the Firebase config in the root of the monorepo, you can configure and start the emulators for all packages at once with `pnpm emulate`.

 I have stored these in `.env` files in the respective service packages.
-Normally you would want to store them in a file that is not part of the repository like `.env.local` but by placing them in `.env` I prevent having to give instructions for setting them up just for running the demo.
+Normally, you would want to store them in a file that is not part of the repository, like `.env.local`, but by placing them in `.env,` I prevent having to give instructions for setting them up just for running the demo.

 #### Secrets

 The api service uses a secret for DEMO_API_KEY.
-To make secrets work with the emulator you currently have to add the secret to `.secret.local` and also a `.env` or `.env.local` file.
+To make secrets work with the emulator, you currently have to add the secret to `.secret.local` and also a `.env` or `.env.local` file.
 See
 [this issue](https://github.com/firebase/firebase-tools/issues/5520) for more info.
-I have placed it in `.env` which is part of the repo, so you don't have to set anything up, but .env.local is the proper location probably because that file is not checked into git.
+I have placed it in `.env,` which is part of the repo, so you don't have to set anything up, but .env.local is the proper location, probably because that file is not checked into git.

 ## Typed Firestore